 Properties to the south of the subject property are designated as Neighborhoods in the General Plan and zoned for residential use.
 As such, any proposal for light industrial development on the subject property must be accompanied by adequate buffers and development controls so as to not adversely impact this existing residential development, or any future residential development that should occur in this area.
 However, the PAD proposes only a 50-foot wide buffer and would permit 70-foot tall buildings within 175 feet of the south property line and 150-foot tall buildings within 250 feet of the south property line.
-While the RID canal does provide some separation between the two uses (±80 feet), by itself, the canal is not considered an adequate buffer since there can be no vertical structures, such as walls, nor landscaping placed within the RID property.
+While the RID canal does provide some separation between the two uses (\pm 80 feet), by itself, the canal is not considered an adequate buffer since there can be no vertical structures, such as walls, nor landscaping placed within the RID property.
 Other light industrial projects within the city, such as the Compass Data Centers and PV303, have made provision for and included substantial buffers and development controls to provide for increased compatibility with nearby residential development.
 For example, the Compass Data Center property is separated from the adjacent Centerra neighborhood by at least 400 feet of open space (300 feet for Bullard Wash along with an additional 100-foot landscape buffer).
 The PV303 industrial property, north of Charles Boulevard and the Palm Valley Phase V neighborhood, limits buildings to a maximum height of 40 feet within 300 feet of Charles Boulevard.
 Land uses are also limited to professional office and other less intensive type uses within this area.
 Without the provision of similar buffers and land use controls, as noted herein, the proposed rezoning and resultant potential uses cannot be considered compatible with the surrounding area.

-Given the above, should the Commission decide to forward a recommendation of approval to the Council, staff is recommending several stipulations of approval as noted in draft Ordinance No. 2020-1472, attached hereto, to promote compatibility between the requested uses and development proposed on the subject property and the adjacent residential areas.
+As previously noted within this report, staff is recommending several stipulations of approval to promote compatibility between the requested uses and development proposed on the subject property and the adjacent residential areas to the south.
 Such stipulations address limitations on building height and hours of operation, location of dock doors, and provision of landscape buffers for those portions of District A (Commerce Park) adjacent to the existing residential area.
+Regarding operational limitations, as noted in Stipulation Nos.
+29 and 30 of draft Ordinance No. 2020-1472, certain outdoor activities will be prohibited between the hours of 10 PM and 6 AM for those areas within 300 feet of the south property line (Area A) and 220 feet of the south property line (Area B), as described on the attached Areas with Operational Limitations exhibit.